TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Hardwired Communication/CIRCE_Hardwired_Connection.md

 - The subsystem shall function in outdoor environments, including terrain and weather typical of Tennessee.

 ## Overview of Proposed Solution:
 The communication subsystem is built around a hybrid architecture using a Raspberry Pi and an Arduino Mega 2560.
 The Raspberry Pi serves as the primary processing and networking node, handling Ethernet-based communication with CirceSoft over WebSockets.
 It also executes navigation logic and sensor fusion algorithms using data from GPS, Lidar(Light Detection and Ranging, and depth camera.
 The Arduino Mega is responsible for real-time motor control and sensor integration.
-Commands from CirceSoft are transmitted to the Raspberry Pi, which processes them and forwards motor instructions to the Arduino via Universal Asynchronous Receiver/Transmitter(UART).
+Commands from CirceSoft are transmitted to the Raspberry Pi, which processes them and forwards motor instructions to the Arduino via Universal Serial Bus (USB) connection.
 This separation allows the Raspberry Pi to manage higher-level functions like pathfinding and networking while the Arduino focuses on deterministic, low-latency motor actuation.
 This architecture increases overall system responsiveness, ensures reliable communication with CirceSoft, and allows precise movement execution.
 Swivels and proper cable management techniques will reduce signal degradation and mechanical strain.
 The ethernet cable will attach to the CirceBot with a swivel connection, specifically an RJ45 Jack, to aid in relief of tension on the port itself as well as in the changing of ethernet spools.